Bikes · Resale guide

 Factors That Affect Honda CB200X Resale Value

-Tyre Condition.
-Worn-out tyres are an immediate expense for the buyer.
-If the tyres need replacement, expect buyers to negotiate ₹3,000-₹6,000 off the price to cover the cost of a new pair.
+Tyre Condition: Tyres are a significant expense.
+If the tyres are worn out and need immediate replacement, expect buyers to negotiate ₹3,000-6,000 off the price to cover the cost of a new pair.

 Maintenance Cost Breakdown (India, 2026)